Alexostler72/dailywriting/README.md

-# Lil Doe / Tydo Daily Draft
+# Big Al and Lil Doe's prompterium

 A beginner-friendly daily writing-prompt website built with plain HTML, CSS, and JavaScript.
 It is designed to run free on GitHub Pages without a server, database, paid API, or build system.